How does the system work for students entitled to free meals?

 - All individual payments made directly to the school by cheque or cash and manually entered onto the system.

 - Each payment made at the revaluation unit by the student, including the number of individual coins and their denomination.

 - Every transaction including all sales and credits itemised.

-Certain data will be held on the system to enable accurate operation.
-This will include your child's name, class, account balance and meal entitlement.
-This data will be handled under the guidelines of the data protection act and only used by parties directly associated with the school.
-Access to this information is controlled strictly by the school kitchen only.
+Certain data is held on the system (your child's name, class, account balance and meal entitlement) to allow accurate operation.
+This data is handled under the guidelines of the data protection act and only used by parties directly associated with the school.